MaximeAeva/Neuron/README.md

 I used weather data (temperature, pression, rain, wind ...) to build and test my neural network.

-Thereafter a gif pointing out the training session (each image are separated by 1000 epochs)
+Thereafter a gif pointing out the training session (each image is separated from the previous by 1000 epochs)

 ![Hey!](https://github.com/MaximeAeva/Neuron/blob/master/res/hello.gif)

-The result (orange) on weather temperature data (blue)
+The result (orange) on temperature data (blue)

 ![Result!](https://github.com/MaximeAeva/Neuron/blob/master/res/solution.png)

 This neural network can predict temperature within an interval below +- 2°C.

+This neural network points out that it is really difficult to predict wind direction as it is almost a random function.
+The same thing appear for rain since levels are almost bolean and my output function is a sigmoid.

+Despite these problems, this works really well on temperature and pression.

+My own thought is, weather forecast will always be better forecast from model (as it rely on differential equation).

 ## Installation
 Windows: